Considering the distant third horizon always used to be the greatest challenge. Now it may be the greatest distraction.

 Without wanting to disrupt someone else’s exercise, I made my case for this in both sessions, and in the follow-up opportunities.
 But it’s very hard to pivot when you have your methodology laid out for the day.

 There’s nothing wrong with the three horizons model itself, in any of its variations.
-Versions of this idea are used by those in business to work out the intermediate steps to where they want to get to, and likewise by economists like Kate Raworth to map the disruptions that might take us to a more just economy.
-But when it is used as the basis for a foresight exercise, it’s no longer good enough to focus clients exclusively on the third horizon in an attempt to break them out of business-as-usual thinking.
+Versions of this idea are used by those in business to work out the intermediate steps to where they want to get to.
+They are used by economists like Kate Raworth to map the disruptions that might take us to a more just economy.
+But when this model it is used as the basis for a foresight exercise, it’s no longer good enough to focus clients exclusively on the third horizon in an attempt to break them out of business-as-usual thinking.
 We can only consider the third horizon when we have appreciated the shift in landscape that will be created by the second.